PerfLab-io/devtools-frontend/scripts/ai_assistance/README.md

 This directory contains scripts for the prompt iteration & evaluation process for AI Assistance.

-Mainly, `auto-run.ts` script takes example URLs, runs the examples and outputs the results to the `data/` directory.
+Mainly, `auto-run/auto-run.ts` script takes example URLs, runs the examples and outputs the results to the `auto-run/data/` directory.
 Then, the HTML page in `eval/` folder takes these results and presents them in a UI for evaluation.

 ## Running

 **Prerequisites**
-* You need to have at least Node v20 to run Auto AI Assistance.
+* You need to have at least Node v22 to run Auto AI Assistance.
 * You need to have a version of Chrome that contains the AI Assistance feature. (i.e. you also need to be logged in & have sync enabled)
+* You must have enabled AI Assistance logging.
+To do this, load up DevTools-on-DevTools and in the console run `setAiAssistanceStructuredLogEnabled(true)`.

 **Steps**
 1. Run a AI Assistance enabled Chrome executable with `--remote-debugging-port 9222`, `--user-data-dir=/tmp/aida` and `--auto-open-devtools-for-tabs` targeting `about:blank` and login with a Google account.
 For example: